 People who rush to blame and shame the victim lack empathy.
 When empathy is absent, it is hard not to blame the victims for their own predicament.

-Those who blame the victim in this case think she deserves what she gets.
-They think she deserves the blame for her own breach of privacy and the repercussions thereafter.
+Those who blame the victim here think she deserves what she gets.
+They think she deserves the blame she gets for her own breach of privacy and the repercussions thereafter.
 By doing so, they exonerate the perpetrator.

 Typically, blaming the victim aids in helping the perpetrator evade the blame or responsibility for their own actions.

-Therefore, Laura is justified to act the way she did and thought she could be heard.
+Therefore, the lady in question is justified to act the way she did and thought she could be heard.

-Many people with their biases made the issue to be about the person from the telecommunications company losing his job.
-Maybe they do not know how it feels to have their own rights violated.
+Many people with their biases made the issue to be about the agent from the telecommunications company losing his job.
+Maybe they do not know how it feels to another violate their rights.